oktvn/lemp-cloudshell/README.md

 ## What you get post-install

+* A convenient `www` directory in your home directory for your web applications.
 * On port `8080` you get Opencart on `/`
   * Pre-filled admin login details
 * On port `8080` you get phpMyAdmin on `/pma`
   * Auto-login with mysql `root` user
 * On port `8888` you get MailCatcher
-* Opencart already pre-configured to use MailCatcher
+* PHP already pre-configured to use MailCatcher

 ## Notes